 For those of you that don’t know, using essential oils as a rub or a lotion is a very popular option - the oils seep directly into your pores and your skin soaks them up.
 A carrier oil is a type of oil used to hold a few drops of essential oil, you do not want to potentially inflame your skin by applying the oil directly.
-Check out this article for easy DIY recipes and more information on how to dilute essential oils/which oils to use.

 Before taking a holistic approach to healing yourself, you should always talk with a doctor or licensed professional before hand.
 Though migraines and headaches are a common annoyance that millions of people deal with on a daily basis, you should always be seen by a doctor if they are that severe.
 While migraines and headaches are usually just that - migraines and headaches...they can still pose as a threat for underlying issues.
 Always check with your doctor to make sure your migraines aren’t something more serious before using essential oils as a treatment.

 Essential oils have been used for thousands of years so they have the credibility and claims from millions of people.
 On top of that, research has backed up many of these claims.
-If you don’t believe me, check out this conclusion, which lists many studies done on the positive effects of essential oils for migraines and headaches.

-Though this may not be the absolute cure to what you deal with on a daily basis, it sure can help your body through the process.
+Though this may not be the absolute and final remedy to what you deal with on a daily basis, it sure can help your body through the process.
 Don’t forget to always check with your doctor before taking a holistic medicinal approach to ensure there are no underlying issues that are causing your migraines.
 If you are at your wits end, you should definitely not be afraid of trying something new!